 Students returning to Bolivar Technical College following academic dismissal must submit an application for readmission.
-The campus director, program director and registrar must approve the readmission.
-If it is highly improbable or mathematically impossible for the student to improve above the minimum standards within the first semester of readmission, the student will not be readmitted.
+The campus director, program director, and registrar must approve the readmission.
+If readmission is approved, the student will be notified in writing.
+If it is highly improbable or mathematically impossible for the student to improve above the minimum standards within their first semester of readmission, the student will not be readmitted.

-Students readmitted after academic dismissal (1) will be reentered on academic/financial aid probation (2) are eligible for financial aid, and (3) must bring their CGPA or rate of progress up to the minimum standards by the end of the first academic semester.
-If the student does not meet minimum standards at the end of the probation semester, he/she will be academically dismissed a second time.
+Students readmitted after academic dismissal (1) will be reentered on academic/financial aid probation (2) are ineligible for financial aid, and (3) must bring their CGPA or rate of pace up to the minimum standards by the end of the first academic semester.
+If the student does not meet minimum standards at the end of the probation semester, he/she will be academically dismissed the second time.
 However, a student may submit an appeal if he/she feels extenuating circumstances resulted in lack of progress during the probation semester.
 (See Academic Probation)